 Your healthcare provider may identify a lump as a cyst by physical exam.
 But many

 healthcare providers confirm the diagnosis by mammography or ultrasound exam.
 The

-provider may then perform a fine-needle aspiration as the next step in diagnosing
+provider may then do a fine-needle aspiration as the next step in diagnosing the cyst.

-the cyst.
-This procedure involves guiding a very thin needle into the cyst and drawing
+This procedure is done by guiding a very thin needle into the cyst and drawing fluid

-fluid from it.
+from it.
 This procedure also serves as the treatment for this condition.
-That’s
+That’s because

-because once the fluid is removed, the cyst collapses and disappears.
-Cysts can reappear
+once the fluid is removed, the cyst collapses and disappears.
+Cysts can reappear at